dyzhuu/personal-companion-bot-workshop/README.md

 To create and configure a Discord bot, head to the [Discord Developer Portal](https://discord.com/developers/applications)

-Once logged in, click `New Application` in the top left corner.

-Enter the details and then enter into the application.
+Once logged in, click `New Application` and enter into the application.

-On `General Information` tab, there is an option to `copy` the application id.
+- On the `General Information` tab, there is an option to `copy` the application id.
 Copy this and replace `<YourBotId>` with it in the `.env` file.

 Click on the `Bot` tab on the left, where you can set the name and icon of your bot.
-Here is also where you can find the Bot Token.
-If you don't see one, you may need to generate a new token with `reset`.
+Here is also where you can find the Bot Token. _If you don't see one, you may need to generate a new token_.

-Once you have your token, replace `<YourBotToken>` with it in the `.env` file.
+- Once you have your token, replace `<YourBotToken>` with it in the `.env` file.

 On the same `Bot` tab, scroll down and enable all **Privileged Gateway Intents**